 Shipping can be expensive, and sometimes it's hard to know which option is best.
-In addition to the major shipping services -- the U.S. Postal Service, UPS, and FedEx -- there are nontraditional ways to ship that many people don't know about.
-These tips will help save money when shipping just about anything.
+In addition to the major shipping services — the U.S. Postal Service, UPS, and FedEx — there are nontraditional ways to ship that many people don't know about.
+These tips can help you save money when shipping just about anything.

-Comparing costs takes time but saves money.
-The services have their own cost calculators, but comparison tool ShipGooder looks at more than one at a time.
-Enter information for a package or envelope traveling within the United States to see cost estimates for different services and different speeds.
+A Cheapism comparison of the Postal Service, UPS, and FedEx found that the Postal Service generally charges the lowest rates — but not always.
+UPS and FedEx offer competitive rates for ground shipping and more options if you're in a rush, so comparing costs can save money.
+The services have their own price calculators, but comparison tool ShipGooder looks at more than one at a time.
+Enter information for a package or envelope traveling within the United States to see cost estimates for different services.

-The faster something ships, the more expensive it is.
+The faster you need something shipped, the more expensive it is.
 Get it in the mail as soon as possible to avoid paying extra for speed.
-For example, sending something overnight through the Postal Service starts at $23.75, but Priority Mail and Retail Ground rates start at just $6.65.
+For example, sending something overnight through the Postal Service starts at $24.70, but Priority Mail and Retail Ground rates start at just $6.70.

 If you have the storage space, or a lot of shipments coming in and out, keep shipping materials for reuse.
 Packing peanuts, bubble wrap, and those air-filled plastic packing pillows from online retailers can all be reused.
 Make sure boxes are sturdy and not too heavily labeled, though.
-UPS instructs customers reusing boxes to "remove any labels and all other shipment markings."
+UPS instructs customers reusing boxes to "Remove any labels, hazardous materials indicators, and other previous shipment markings on the box that are no longer applicable."

 There are free flat-rate boxes and envelopes at the post office, and they can also be ordered free from the Postal Service and delivered to a home or office.
 Priority Mail boxes come in sets of 10 or 25, and Priority Mail envelopes come in sets of 10.
 UPS and FedEx also offer free supplies for users with a (free) account.